 LONG‑TERM DISABILITY INSURANCE

 Full time and part time regular employees are eligible to be enrolled in the Long Term Disability Insurance Plan after six (6) full months of employment.
 This plan provides a benefit of 60% of salary (inclusive of Social Security or Workmen’s Compensation) in the event of total disability.
 (Partial disability benefits are also available in the event the employee is able to work on a reduced work schedule but cannot work full time.)
 Claims for disability are filed with the insurance carrier; benefits may commence after six (6) months after the onset of the disability.
 The full cost of this coverage is paid by the College.

 The insurance company underwriting and administering this coverage will be solely responsible for any disability determination or decision.
 All claims are determined by the insurance company, not Berea College.

 EMPLOYEE ASSISTANCE PROGRAM (EAP)

 In an effort to assist College employees in balancing life’s many issues, free confidential counseling services are provided to all employees.
-Partnering with the Access Wellness Group, Berea College provides its staff members and their dependents with access to the Employee Assistance Program (EAP) counselors, providing services from locations in Berea and Lexington.
 The EAP is very helpful in assisting individuals in dealing with personal problems that often interfere with peace of mind and the ability to enjoy work or time away from work.
 The EAP provides you with a professional, objective person with whom you may share your thoughts and concerns in a private setting.
-The EAP can be reached by calling 1-877-834-7836 or 859-309-0309; appointments are required.
+Go to http://www.berea.edu/people-services/benefits/ to learn how to access this service.

 FLEXIBLE SPENDING ACCOUNTS